Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: Dissipation equation

 \section{Dissipation equation}

-In this section, we will show that the water waves problem $\mbox{(WW)}$ satisfies the following energy-dissipation equality \beq \f d{dt} E_0+\beta_c|v_c|^2=0, \eeq where the proof is similar as the proof for the variation formulation.
-Compared to classical water waves problems, our energy has a dissipation related to the contact point, which is a completely new case.
-Moreover, one can also find dissipations from the contact point in our higher-order energy in the following sections.
+In this section, we will show that system $\mbox{(WW)}$ satisfies the following energy-dissipation equality \beq \f d{dt} E_0+\beta_c|v_c|^2=0. \eeq Compared to classical water waves problems, our energy has a dissipation related to the contact point, which is completely new.
+Moreover, dissipations involving the contact point also take place in our higher-order energy in the following sections.